just-dandi/dandi/core/README.md

 ```

 The `@Inject()` decorator can also be used to describe dependencies for
 a function or method.
-While @dandi does not automatically wrap function
+While Dandi does not automatically wrap function
 calls, decorated functions can be invoked by a `Resolver`'s `invoke` and
 `invokeInContext` methods: